Revisiting the Galactic Winds in M82 I: the recent starburst and launch of outflow in simulations: Outflow

 To further confirm the origin of the cool gas in the outflow, we calculated the net mass flux of cool gas entering four height zones along the minor axis, 200-500 pc, 500-1000 pc, 1000-1500 pc and 1500-2000 pc, as a function of time.
 Figure \ref{fig:neu_growth} shows that the net mass flux of cool gas into the 500-1000 pc and 1000-1500 zones closely matches the growth rate of cool gas within them between $t=17.5$ and $t=30$ Myr.
 However, the change in cool gas mass slightly deviates from the net mass flux in the 1500-2000 pc zone, which could because of cooling of warm and hot gas.
 In the interface zone between disc and outflow ($200\, \rm{pc}\leq\,z<500\, \rm{pc}$ ), the mass change rate of cool gas also closely tracks the net mass flux between $t=20$ and $t=25$ Myr, but is higher at other times.

 The lower panels of Figure \ref{fig:neu_growth} show that, since $t = 15$ Myr (when the outflow begins to develop), the change in total cool gas mass between $z = 500$ pc and $z = 1500$ pc closely tracks the integrated net mass flux of cool gas.
 In contrast, the change in cool gas mass is slightly larger than the integrated net flux in the uppermost zone ($z = 1500$–2000 pc) and moderately larger in the lower zone ($z = 200$–500 pc).
 This indicates that cooling from the warm and hot phases contributes little between $z = 500$ and $z = 1500$ pc, likely offset by ionization heating of the cool gas.
-By comparison, the contributions from in-situ cooling in the interface region ($z = 200$–500 pc) and in the uppermost zone are at the level of $\sim 10–30\%$ and $\sim 10\%$, respectively.
-Overall, these results suggest that the bulk of the cool gas in the wind originates from the direct outflow of cool gas from the disk, while in-situ cooling from warmer phases plays only a secondary role, confined mainly to the interface and uppermost regions.
+By comparison, the contributions from in-situ cooling, which here refers to the condensation and precipitation of warm gas during its transport and mixing \citep{Thompson2015}, in the interface region ($z = 200$–500 pc) and in the uppermost zone are at the level of around $10$ to $30\%$ and around $10\%$, respectively.